1wunderkind/loopgpt-backend/SENTIMENT_LAYER_COMPLETE.md

 ✅ **100% Complete and Production Ready**

-The LoopGPT Sentiment Layer is fully operational with:
+The LooptOS Sentiment Layer is fully operational with:

 - ✅ 3 MCP tools deployed and tested
 - ✅ Database persistence working